svenkreiss/svenkreiss.github.io/content/pelican-jsmath.md

 Category: Tech
 Tags: blog, Pelican, math, Python
 Slug: pelican-jsmath
 Summary: An $\alpha\omega\epsilon s \sigma m \epsilon$ Pelican plugin to render math in JavaScript libraries like KaTeX.
+This plugin makes sure that equations are preserved in the Markdown and Restructured Text parsers and get reproduced properly in HTML for a JavaScript renderer to process.
 Status: published